Particular/NServiceBus.AmazonSQS/README.md

 # NServiceBus.AmazonSQS

-This is an Amazon SQS transport for NServiceBus.
+NServiceBus.AmazonSQS is the Amazon SQS transport for NServiceBus.

-Feel free to browse and contribute!

-For more information, including a guide on getting started quickly, see the project documentation at [docs.particular.net](https://docs.particular.net/transports/sqs/).
+It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

+# Documentation

+See the [Amazon SQS Transport documentation](https://docs.particular.net/transports/sqs/) for more details on how to use it.

-## Running the Acceptance Tests
+## Running tests locally

 The solution contains the [NServiceBus Acceptance Test suite](https://www.nuget.org/packages/NServiceBus.AcceptanceTests.Sources/) and the [NServiceBus Transport Test suite](https://www.nuget.org/packages/NServiceBus.TransportTests.Sources/).

 To run the tests, the Access Key ID and Secret Access Key of an AWS IAM account need to be set in environment variables on the machine running the tests.
-Full details on how to set this up can be found [here](https://docs.particular.net/transports/sqs/#getting-started-set-up-an-aws-account).
+Full details on how to set this up can be found in the [Amazon SQS Transport documentation](https://docs.particular.net/transports/sqs/).

-The transport can be configured using the following environment variables:

-* **NSERVICEBUS_AMAZONSQS_S3BUCKET** corresponds to the [S3BucketForLargeMessages](https://docs.particular.net/transports/sqs/configuration-options#s3bucketforlargemessages) parameter.
-Default is no S3 bucket.

-The bucket should not have encryption enabled.
-An additional bucket `{NSERVICEBUS_AMAZONSQS_S3BUCKET}.kms` with AWS KMS encryption enabled is required.

-Additional environment variables required for AWS:

- * **AWS_ACCESS_KEY_ID** access key ID to sign programmatic requests that you make to AWS.
-Provisioned via IAM.
- * **AWS_SECRET_ACCESS_KEY** secret access key to sign programmatic requests that you make to AWS.
-Provisioned via IAM.
- * **AWS_REGION** Valid AWS region.

 ## AWS Permissions